 Service user, 18

-This service supported 38 individual young people this year, these young people were also open to our homeless service.
-Together with our partners at Maison Saint Pierre, we opened Maison Saint Pierre House, providing much-needed additional accommodation for young people.
-This incredible community project added six new flats and an education room, leased to us long-term at no cost.
-We’re deeply grateful to the Lloyds Bank Foundation for the Channel Islands, the Guernsey Community Foundation, and the Social Investment Fund for covering operational costs to make this possible.
+This service supported 38 young people this year, all of whom were also open to our homeless service.
+Together with our partners at Maison Saint Pierre, we opened Maison Saint Pierre House, providing much-needed additional accommodation.
+This community project added six new flats and an education room, leased to us long-term at no cost.
+We are deeply grateful to the Lloyds Bank Foundation for the Channel Islands, the Guernsey Community Foundation, and the Social Investment Fund for covering operational costs to make this possible.

 Our Havilaand Street site continued to thrive, housing 13 individuals throughout the year.
-Thanks to States Housing, we repaired a flat that had been out of use since 2024 and upgraded the building with new carpets, fresh paint, and improved courtyard furniture including an outdoor pool table!
-We also partnered with Guernsey Arts to empower young people to design and commission a mural for their space, showcasing true youth participation.
+Thanks to States Housing, we repaired a flat that had been out of use since 2024 and upgraded the building with new carpets, fresh paint, and improved courtyard furniture, including an outdoor pool table.
+We also partnered with Guernsey Arts to empower young people to design and commissioned a mural for their space, showcasing genuine youth participation.

 Young People and Substance Use